Charcoal-SE/SmokeDetector/CONTRIBUTING_PULLREQS.md

 1. What does your pull request change or introduce to the project?
 2. What is the justification for the inclusion of your Pull Request (or, what problem does it solve?)
-3. What does your code (if new) actually do?
-Summarize what your new code does (either within the code via comments, via the Git commit message, or with your Pull Request)
+3. Write meaningful commit messages (i.e. do **not** use GitHub's default "Update foo.py" commit message).
+A commit message must give a brief (but thorough) explanation of what your change does and *why*.
+See [How to write a Git commit message](https://chris.beams.io/posts/git-commit/).
+   Also include a complete explanation and justification of your proposed changes in the body of your pull request.
 4. Include comments in your code to help guide reviewers through what you intend for the sub-portions of your code to be doing.
 It's a _lot_ easier to review code when you have a general idea of what